-Students who are deaf, hard of hearing, late deafened, oral hearing loss or deaf/blind may receive accommodations from the Deaf and Hard of Hearing Program.
-Accommodations may include: sign language interpreters, assistive listening devices, preferential seating, volunteer note takers, academic and vocational advisement, registration assistance.
-For more information and to request services, please call 714-564-6283 Voice, 714-564-6284 TTY (message) or stop by U-107 at Santa Ana College.
+Students who are deaf, hard of hearing, late deafened or deaf/blind may receive accommodations from the Deaf and Hard of Hearing Services.
+Accommodations may include, but are not limited to: sign language interpreters, assistive listening devices, computer aided real time captioning, preferential seating, volunteer note takers, academic and vocational advisement, and registration assistance.
+For more information and to request services, please call 714 564 6283 (voice), 714-660-3075 (videophone) or stop by U-107 at Santa Ana College.